“My favourite part of the job is getting to fly around the best part of the country helping the people who need it the most. It’s a privilege.”

 We ended up giving him an anaesthetic on the side of the mountain, there was some difficult decision-making on how to manage him effectively and get him off the mountain.
 We hiked back down below the cloud and eventually managed to airlift him to the Royal Victoria Infirmary in Newcastle, and he’s made a full recovery.

 It was a hard job.
 Not only was it mentally draining as there were lots of decisions to be made regarding medical interventions in a remote location, but it was also physically exhausting as we had a 20kg kit bag each to carry up the side of the mountain to get to him.

 Can you remember your first day at GNAAS?

 I don’t remember a lot about my first day but leading up to it I was both nervous and excited because you know you are coming into a team that is high performing and is very knowledgeable and good at what they do.
 You almost feel like you don’t belong, a bit of imposter syndrome.
 I still feel like that now and am constantly pushing myself and striving to work hard and prove this is where I belong.

 What makes it all worthwhile?

-Being able to help people when they’re at their lowest point potentially having the worst day of their lives and being able to make a difference to them and their family.
-It is unreal to see what people that you’ve never met before do to make this charity work like running marathons, shaving their hair off for sponsorship…it’s pretty special to be part of.
+Being able to help people when they’re at their lowest point potentially having the worst day of their lives and being able to make a difference to them and their families.
+It is unreal to see what people you’ve never met before do to make this charity work, like running marathons and shaving their hair off for sponsorship…it’s pretty special to be part of.

 Do you enjoy the training aspects of your job?

-The training courses we provide see people come from all over the world like Costa Rica, New Zealand, Germany, Holland and even America.
-They all come because of the reputation we have as world leaders in delivering training so to be a part of it, to be one of the team that help coordinate and teach on these courses is fantastic.
+The training courses we provide see people come from all over the world like Costa Rica, New Zealand, Germany, Holland, and even America.
+They all come because of the reputation we have as world leaders in delivering training so to be a part of it, to be one of the teams that helps coordinate and teach on these courses is fantastic.